FREQUENTLY ASKED QUESTIONS

 We insert the metadata transaction ID and the Merkle proof back to certificate once the transaction is complete.

 Expiration dates can be set during the issuance phase as part of the embedded metadata.
 Therefore, when the validity period lapses, the verification process will indicate that the certificate has expired.

 Indeed.
 We have developed a methodology whereby certificates can be revoked in case there is a need for that.

 We can certainly take care of it for you.

 Any already issued certificate has no ongoing dependence on Block.co.
 These records are anchored on the blockchain that recipients own for a lifetime.

-No. Block.co makes it easy to anchor records on a blockchain and takes care of all the details for you.
+No. Block.co makes it easy to anchor records on a blockchain and manages the transaction fees for you behind the scenes.